aidanlangelaan/smart-meter-logger-reader/README.md

 ### Self made

 The issue with self made cabels is that you need the required knowledge of the schema's to properly route the wires inside the cable to the RJ12 connector.
 Also you will probably need to add extra resistors depending on the smart meter you want to read from (DSMR 4 or 5).
 Various websites contain the correct schema's to help you such as this [Tweakers forum](https://gathering.tweakers.net/forum/list_messages/1578510).
-This is quite error prone to be honest and as I don't have the required tools or exact knowledge (and perhaps a bit lazy 😇), this wasn't an option for me.
+This is quite error prone to be honest and as I don't have the required tools or exact knowledge, this wasn't an option for me.

 ### China stores